bips-hb/MissARF/README.md

 by P. Golchian, J. Kapar, D. Watson, M. Wright.
 It compares MissARF with other state-of-the-art imputation algorithms.

+**Note that a HPC cluster is required to run the benchmark experiments in a reasonable amount of time.**

 Setup for benchmark
 * setup.R - Required packages and scripts
 * problems.R - Setup data